RameshIlla/RetailDW/README.md

 ## RetailDW
-Load json files and derive insights of retail banking customer transaction
+Load json files and derive insights of retail banking customer transactions
 # How to start
 Install Docker